BiEchi/Algorithms/MaximumFlow/DinicsAlgorithm/README.md

 # Dinic's Algorithm

 Hello, here is the implementation of Dinic's Algorithm (which is extraordinarily sophisticated to implement).
 The infrastructure of Dinic's Algorithm is the *labeled layered networks*, as mentioned in *slide 534*.
-I'll go through the basic concepts of Dinic's
+I'll go through the basic concepts of Dinic's algorithm first.

 ## ==Shortest== Augmenting Path Algorithm (SAPA)